-Prospective students may gain admission to the college initially as Health Care Management or with the Healthcare Professional - TCC Option Five - Radiologic Technology to complete any learning support classes, required general core courses, occupational courses, and general core science courses.
-Students must have completed; COLL 1040, ENGL 1101, ENGL 2130, MATH 1111, PSYC 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, ALHS 1090, and SPCH 1101 to apply for the Radiologic Technology Degree Program.
+Prospective students may gain admission to the college initially as Healthcare Management or with the Healthcare Professional - TCC Option Five - Radiologic Technology to complete any learning support classes, required general core courses, occupational courses, and general core science courses.
+Students must have completed; COLL 1040, ENGL 1101, ENGL 2130, MATH 1111, PSYC 1101, BIOL 2113, BIOL 2113L, BIOL 2114L, ALHS 1090, and SPCH 1101 to apply for the Radiologic Technology Degree Program.
 All prerequisite courses must be completed by the end of Spring semester to be considered for the Summer cohort competitive admission selection process.
+GPA calculations for program competitive admissions will be on the following courses only: ENGL 1101, ENGL 2130, MATH 1111, PSYC 1101, BIOL 2113, BIOL 2114L, BIOL 2114L, ALHS 1090, and SPCH 1101.

-All applicants for the Radiologic Technology Program must submit a college application, a change of program form, and all required documentation previously mentioned under Admission criteria to the admissions office to be considered for the Summer selection of students.
+All applicants for the Radiologic Technology Program must submit a College Application by the first Thursday in March, a Change of Program Form, and all required documentation previously mentioned under Admission Criteria to the Admissions Office to be considered for the Summer selection of students.

-Admission to the Radiologic Technology program is a competitive selection process based primarily on the grade point average (GPA) of the courses taken in the Health Care Management or the Healthcare Professional - TCC Option Five - Radiologic Technology programs.
-The Radiography program admits students once per year at the beginning of Summer Semester.
+Admission to the Radiologic Technology Program is a competitive selection process based primarily on the grade point average (GPA) of the courses taken in the Healthcare Management or the Healthcare Professional - TCC Option Five - Radiologic Technology Programs.
+The Radiography Program admits students once per year at the beginning of Summer Semester.

-Radiologic Technology Program seats are awarded from the highest grade point average downward of the Healthcare Professional - TCC Option Five - Radiologic Technology or the courses taken in the Health Care Management until the maximum enrollment of approximately nine (9) students is reached.
+Radiologic Technology Program seats are awarded from the highest grade point average downward of the Healthcare Professional - TCC Option Five - Radiologic Technology or the courses taken in the Healthcare Management until the maximum enrollment of approximately nine (9) students is reached.
 In the event that there are duplicate GPAs competing for seats in the program, the students' TEAS score will be evaluated and used for any tie breakers.